redstrate/Kawari/doc/src/scripting/intro.md

 If you already know how to program in Lua, we use Lua 5.4.
 We won't give a baby-steps tutorial for Lua, there is plenty of better guides out there in the world to teach you.

-There are currently guides for scripting:
+There are currently guides for scripting the following features:
 * [Commands](commands.md)

+> [!NOTE]
-If you don't see an item here that's listed, it may be because it's unimplemented or the API is still too unstable.
+> If you don't see a feature listed here, it's either because it's unimplemented or its scripting API isn't stable yet.

 When you need to start delving into reverse engineering more of the game's Lua, there's [a guide on how to use Scripter to help you](scripter.md)!